Success takes work. If you want to succeed, you need to develop four basic, but very important, competencies.

 On days when I feel as if I haven’t learned anything, I turn to a little book that I have called, Live and Learn and Pass It On.
 The subtitle is, “People ages 5 to 95 Share What They’ve Discovered About Life, Love, and Other Good Stuff.”
 I usually find something in there that satisfies.

-Here are a few of the learning in the book that have helped me…
+Here are a few of the learning in the book that has helped me…

 - I’ve learned that if you wait until all conditions are perfect before you act, you’ll never act.

-- I’ve learned that if you want to get promoted, you must do things that get you noticed.
+- Learned that if you want to get promoted, you must do things that get you noticed.

 - I’ve learned that 90% of what happens in my life is positive and only about 10% is negative.
 If I want to be happy I just need to focus on the 90%.